UBC-Snowbots/Snowflake_Old/README.md

 2) Once in the repository type `vagrant up` this will start downloading a vagrant box.

 `The download can take several minutes depending on your internet connection.
 Be aware that the download can automatically disconnect (you can tell this if the rate is 0/s).
-If this happens stop the current download by pressing CTRL C, then resume the download again by either pressing the UP and ENTER.`
+If this happens stop the current download by pressing CTRL C, then resume the download again by pressing the UP and ENTER or retyping the whole command again.`

 Once the download is complete it will automatically install itself; this procress and take around 10+ minutes.
 You'll know that the installation is done once your `$` prompt comes back on the terminal screen.